Seppli11/ZHAW-Summary/summaries/23HS/CSC 417 - Theory of Programming Languages/HW/Homework 1 (copy).md

 }
 ```

 The code above defines a method which takes a list of strings and deletes all elements in the list by calling the `List.clear()` method.
 This code works great, assuming that the given list can be modified.
-But if the argument is an unmodifiable list, then `List.clear()` will throw an `UnsupportedOperationException` [[5][5]].
+But if the argument is an unmodifiable list, then `List.clear()` will throw an `UnsupportedOperationException`[^5].

 ```java
 List<String> readOnlyList = Collections.unmodifiableList(someList);